Frequently Asked Questions

 - +What lottery?

 - When we have more applications then spaces, state law requires us to hold a lottery to fill our available spaces.
-The lottery is completely blind, with the only preference given to younger siblings of students who already attend The Emerson School.
+Our lottery process gives preference to siblings of students who already attend The Emerson School.
+Starting in 2020, we will also be utilizeing a weighted lottery system in an attempt to ameliorate the impact of discimination against historically underserved students.

 - +When is the lottery drawn?